A rich and delicious alternative to tomato sauce that’s packed with nutrients and flavor!

 - 3 medium carrots, peeled

-- 1 cup of bone or vegetable broth
+- 2 cups of bone or vegetable broth (or more as needed)

 - 1/2 teaspoon of dried oregano

 - 1 tsp of salt to add to sauce, plus a little more to season vegetables while cooking